2026 Ranking

 $65K to $105K 6% projected growth

-Airlines cancel flights not because of weather but because they cannot certify that the aircraft is safe to fly, and the only people authorized to make that certification are licensed A&P mechanics.
+Airlines sometimes cancel flights because they cannot certify an aircraft as safe to fly.
+Only licensed A&P mechanics can make that certification.
 FAA-approved training takes 18 to 24 months at an aviation maintenance school, and the credential is recognized worldwide.
-MRO facilities are hiring aggressively because the global fleet is expanding while the existing mechanic workforce retires.
-Evening and night shift differentials at major carriers push total compensation past $100K, and the professional gravity of keeping machines that fly at 500 mph in safe operating condition is difficult to find in any other trade.
+MRO facilities are hiring aggressively because the global fleet is expanding while the current mechanic workforce retires.
+Evening and night shift differentials at major carriers push total compensation past $100,000.
+Few other trades carry the same weight as keeping machines that fly at 500 mph in safe operating condition.

 Aircraft Mechanic openings